 Or to put it another way, I can worry about 99 ways for a player to get injured, but a hill with a pitch ain’t one.

-The removal of Tal’s Hill is unfortunate and I think that it is a mistake.
+The removal of Tal’s Hill is unfortunate.
+I also think that it is a mistake.
 It is not the first mistake that the Astros have made and it will not be the last.

 Unfortunately each mistake adds fuel to the fire of me questioning how many more times I will visit Minute Maid Park.